the-moisrex/webpp/vml/Readme.md

 ## Output Generator Concept
-An output generator essentially returns something that will be viewd in the client.
+An output generator essentially returns something that will be viewed in the client.